bikeshaving/crank/website/guides/04-handling-events.md

 }
 ```

 `MyButton` is a function component which wraps a `button` element.
 It dispatches a `CustomEvent` whose type is `"mybuttonclick"` when it is pressed, and whose `detail` property contains data about the ID of the clicked button.
-This event is not triggered or bubbled on the underlying DOM nodes; instead, it can be listened for by parent component contexts using event bubbling, and in the example, the event propagates and is handled by the `MyApp` component.
+This event is not triggered on the underlying DOM nodes; instead, it can be listened for by parent component contexts using event bubbling, and in the example, the event propagates and is handled by the `MyApp` component.
 Using custom events and event bubbling allows you to encapsulate state transitions within component hierarchies without the need for complex state management solutions used in other frameworks like Redux or VueX.

 The preceding example also demonstrates a slight difference in the way the `addEventListener` method works in function components compared to generator components.
 With generator components, listeners stick between renders, and will continue to fire until the component is unmounted.
 However, with function components, because the `addEventListener` call would be invoked every time the component is rerendered, we remove and add listeners for every render.
 This allows function components to remain stateless while still listening for and dispatching events to their parents.

 ## Controlled and Uncontrolled Props
 Form elements like inputs and textareas are stateful and by default update themselves automatically according to user input.
 JSX libraries like React and Inferno handle these types of elements by allowing their virtual representations to be “controlled” or “uncontrolled,” where being controlled means that the internal DOM node’s state is synced to the virtual representation’s props.

 Crank’s philosophy with regard to this issue is slightly different, in that we do not view the virtual elements as the “source of truth” for the underlying DOM node.
 In practice, this design decision means that renderers do not retain the previously rendered props for host elements.
-For instance, Crank will not compare old and new props between renders to avoid mutating props which have not changed, and instead attempt to update every prop specified in an element’s props when it is rerendered.
+For instance, Crank will not compare old and new props between renders to avoid mutating props which have not changed, and instead attempt to update every prop in props when it is rerendered.

 Another consequence is that we don’t delete props which were present in one rendering and absent in the next.
 For instance, in the following example, the checkbox will not be unchecked if you press the button.